Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Introduction

-Although this scenario represents a somewhat extreme case of sensing, since sources are either perfectly observed or not observed at all, it allows us to conveniently abstract detailed aspects, such as source coding and distortion.
-Our overall aim is to design scheduling schemes that minimize the average AoI at the destination node, so that it at any time has a timely overview of the sources.
-The combination of dynamic phenomena and the fact that sensors can observe multiple sources introduces a choice between getting an update from a sensor that observes a single source for which the current data is with high AoI and likely outdated, or sampling a sensor that observes multiple sources, for which the current data is fresher, i.e., with smaller AoIs.
-The optimal choice that minimizes the long-term average AoI requires a long-sighted strategy and depends on the dynamics of the source states, as illustrated through the following example.
+This scenario represents a somewhat extreme case of sensing, as sources are either perfectly observed or not observed at all.
+Yet, it allows us to conveniently abstract detailed aspects, such as source coding and distortion.
+Our overall aim is to design scheduling schemes that minimize the average AoI at the destination node, so that it has a timely overview of the sources.
+The combination of dynamic phenomena and the fact that sensors can observe multiple sources introduces a tradeoff between getting an update from a sensor that observes a single source for which the current data is with high AoI and likely outdated, or sampling a sensor that observes multiple sources, for which the current data is fresher (lower AoI).
+The long-term average AoI is minimized by a long-sighted strategy and depends on the dynamics of the source states, as illustrated through the following example.

-\subsection{Motivating example}
+\subsection{Motivating Example}